Nimblent/NimblentFlask/README.md

 </div>

-1. Open a commend prompt in the project directory (downloaded and extracted before)
+1. Open a command prompt in the project directory (downloaded and extracted before)
 2. Write `py main.py` in the terminal

 <div align=center>